 A geothermal heating and cooling system was installed at the new Lakeside graduate housing community.
 Notably, the University selected the technology after applying its internal "carbon tax," which is used when comparing major building systems that cost more upfront but result in economic and environmental benefits over time.

-The University continues to track towards its commitment to recycle 95 percent of construction and demolition debris for new and renovated buildings, including construction of the Arts and Transit Project (including the Lewis Center for the Arts), and 20 Washington Road.
+The University continues to track towards its commitment to recycle 95 percent of construction and demolition debris for new and renovated buildings, including construction of the Arts and Transit Project, and 20 Washington Road.

 Evaluate educational and research potential of major and minor projects, where appropriate.